hoctusach/lazy-vocabulary/README.md

 The controls panel includes a single **Change Voice** button.
 Clicking it cycles through the voices available on the current device via `speechSynthesis.getVoices()`.
 The chosen voice name is stored in `localStorage` so it persists between sessions and is loaded on start.

+All audio preferences—voice selection, speech rate, mute/playback state—are saved to the browser's `localStorage` only.
+These settings never sync to Supabase, so each device keeps its own audio configuration.

 ## Word display

 Any tags inside square brackets or pronunciations written between slashes/parentheses are shown next to the word in a smaller gray font.
 The main word text no longer includes these annotations.